amadejsky/README/README.md

     <h1 align="center">Hi 👋, I'm Adrian</h1>
     <h2>Junior Java Developer | Database Experienced | Java, Spring Boot, Hibernate, Spring Cloud & Microservices, Angular, PLSQL | Bachelor's in Computer Science | Open to new Opportunities</h2>
 <h3 align="center">
    I recently graduated with a Bachelor's degree in Computer Science from the John Paul II Catholic University of Lublin, specializing in Programming.
-With nearly a year of experience working with databases, I have developed an in-depth understanding of code and technology.
-My involvement in projects such as Green Energy Around Me, where I utilized APIs to enhance accessibility to electric vehicle charging stations, and the Medical Management System, where I used Java and Spring Boot to optimize healthcare workflow efficiency, has sharpened my analytical and problem-solving skills.
+With nearly a year of experience working with databases, I have developed a solid understanding of code and technology.
+ I’ve worked on several projects, including Green Energy Around Me, where I utilized APIs to improve access to electric vehicle charging stations, and Medical Management System, where I used Java and Spring Boot to enhance healthcare workflows.
+Most recently, I developed Microservices Parcel Manager, a scalable parcel management system using microservices architecture.
+This project deepened my knowledge of modular design and advanced my skills in Spring Boot, Spring Cloud, and RabbitMQ.
-Currently, I am working on a project utilizing a microservices architecture, which is further enhancing my understanding of modular software design.
-In my projects, I comfortably work with databases like MongoDB and use Git for version control in my daily work.
+ I comfortably work with databases like MongoDB and use Git for version control in my daily work.
 I am eager to continue expanding my knowledge and tackling challenging problems, with the aim of making a significant contribution to achieving the company's goals.
 </h3>
 <br>
 📫 How to reach me: